mjfrigaard/katacoda-scenarios/format-shape-data/step10.md

 # Create new variables based on a condition

 Many times we'll want to create a new variable based on the values in another variable.
-For example, assume we want to identify only those object that are in season 1.
-We can do this by creating a new variable called `season01`, and assigning the value of `TRUE` to all the objects that occured in season 1, and `FALSE` to every other object.
+For example, assume we want to identify only those objects that are in season 1.
+We can do this by creating a new variable called `season01`, and assigning the value of `TRUE` to all the objects that occurred in season 1, and `FALSE` to every other object.

 Let's import a dataset for this step.